aoahonen/node-js-sample/README.md

 ## Edits

 Changed index.js to server.js so file naming would serve the idea of this fork.
-And the idea was to make a personal barabones starting point to (M)EAN app that I could use to spin up quick node/heroku projects, you know for fun ;)
+And the idea was to make a personal barebones starting point to (M)EAN app that I could use to spin up quick personal node/heroku projects, ror fun and non-profit ;)

 So i've added few files and folders.